Generalized Integrability and two-dimensional Gravitation: Discussion

-There have been other approaches to matrix models which make some claim to resolve the problem of the non-perturbative ambiguities in the conventional matric model, whilst preserving an integrable structure [\Ref{POOP}].
+There have been other approaches to matrix models which make some claim to resolve the problem of the non-perturbative ambiguities in the conventional matric model, whilst preserving an integrable structure \cite{POOP}.
 This work falls within the scope of our formalism, one simply takes instead of a KdV hierarchy the corresponding mKdV hierarchy, and performs the Miura map, which is trivial at the level of the tau-functions.
-As we have shown a mKdV hierarchy admits a different string equation than the associated KdV hierarchy and it is this difference which gives the theory a unique non-perturbative definition. \acknowledgements JLM would like to thank P.G.~Grinevich, S.~Kharchev, A.~Mironov, A.Y.~Orlov, and A.~Semikhatov for their comments. \references \beginref \Rref{RS}{F.~David, Nucl.
-Phys.~B257 (1985) 45; V.A.~Kazakov, I.A.~Kostov, and A.A.~Migdal, Phys.
-Lett.~B157 (1985) 295;
+As we have shown a mKdV hierarchy admits a different string equation than the associated KdV hierarchy and it is this difference which gives the theory a unique non-perturbative definition.